Your Information Resource for Vintage Baseball Cards

 A closer study of the designs of known covers also reveals a few relative minor changes--a further indication that they were not all produced at the same time.
 The changes are subtle and include changes in the fonts used for the player names, whether or not the player's position and team are included in the labeling, photo credits, the inclusion of a "Made in USA" label at the bottom of the card, etc.

-Summary information about the Base Ball Stars notebook covers, including a checklist and gallery of all six confirmed players in the set, has been added to the Old Cardboard website.
+Summary information about the Base Ball Stars notebook covers, including a checklist and gallery of all confirmed players in the set, has been added to the Old Cardboard website.

 OC eNewsletter Sponsor